electron/governance/wg-releases/triaging-issues.md

 > I'm setting the more-information-needed label for the above reasons.
 After you've responded, please @ me in a followup comment.

 > Thanks in advance!
 Your help is appreciated.

+## Other Playbook Responses

+As situations arise, you may also consult the [issue playbook](./issue-playbook) for responses which are not covered here.